 Here I want to remove element caffeine from a list of organic compounds.

+That's misleading.
+It's wrong.
+Caffeine is not an element.
 It's a compound made up of elements.

 So, our attempt at using some innocuous word here to describe the argument has actually led us to less clear use cases.